Ice hockey world shocked by fatal junior team crash in Canada

 Sorrow was felt far beyond hockey-loving Canada: the International Ice Hockey Federation (IIHF) carried the Humboldt Broncos logo on its website’s homepage and said a moment of silence was scheduled ahead of Saturday’s game between Poland and Estonia in Tallinn, Estonia’s capital.

-Another moment of silence will be observed before Sunday’s matchup between Latvia and Kazakhstan in Riga.
+Another moment of silence will be observed before Sunday’s match-up between Latvia and Kazakhstan in Riga.

 “The international ice hockey community extends its sincerest condolences to the families and friends of those involved,” IIHF president Rene Fasel said in a statement.

-National Hockey League coaches and players also expressed their condolences.
+National Hockey League coaches and players also expressed condolences.
 The Calgary Flames had a Broncos team photo up in their locker room.
 The Philadelphia Flyers held a moment of silence before their game against the New York Rangers.

-Babcock addressed the press conference in front of a backdrop that carried both the Maple Leafs and Broncos logos.
+Babcock addressed the news conference in front of a backdrop that carried both the Maple Leafs and Broncos logos.

-“It just goes to show you’ve got to embrace each and every day, and each and every day, you’re with your family,” he said.
-“You better enjoy it.”
+He said he knew the highway where the accident took place pretty well: long road trips are part and parcel of youth and junior hockey life in the province.

+“You’re bonding on that bus and that’s when you spend the most time together,” said Damon Severson, a defenseman with the NHL’s New Jersey Devils who grew up in the area.

+The coach of the NHL’s Washington Capitals, Barry Trotz, who played for Regina in the SJHL and then in the Western Hockey League, said every NHL player could relate to the Broncos on the bus.

+“Those young men were chasing a dream,” Trotz said.
+“Because a lot of our players in this league were chasing that same dream and being on the same buses on the way.”

-Additional reporting by Gene Cherry; writing by Daniel Wallis, editing by G Crosse
+Additional reporting by Gene Cherry; writing by Daniel Wallis, editing by G Crosse and Sandra Maler